Back to Song Library

 About Casablanca

 This Casablanca page keeps the familiar Bertie Higgins melody in a clean letter-note layout so you can practice the tune without piecing it together from lyric videos, chord sheets, and mixed fan tabs.
 It is built for players who want an instantly recognizable oldies melody that still reads cleanly as a melody-first page on ocarina, recorder, or tin whistle.
 Casablanca is also commonly searched as Casablanca song, Bertie Higgins Casablanca, Casablanca melody, and Casablanca notes.
-It is aimed at players searching for Casablanca ocarina tabs or Casablanca recorder notes, while still covering the tabs, finger chart, and note-label wording many beginners use for this popular song melody.
+It is aimed at players searching for Casablanca ocarina tabs or Casablanca recorder notes, while still covering the tabs, finger chart, and note-label wording many beginners use for this pop & standard melody.
 The page keeps that search intent inside an intermediate reading flow instead of pushing visitors toward staff-heavy notation.

 Casablanca keeps durable recognition across oldies listeners and melody-instrument searchers because the vocal line is memorable, direct, and culturally familiar even outside full-band listening.
 That makes it a practical grey-song addition for players who want a nostalgic melody page with clear singable phrasing.
 The layout keeps the melody readable while preserving phrase shape and fingering flow for practice without staff notation.